ValentynKr/demo-inventory-system/readme.md

 - `POST /api/products/{id}`: Delete a product.

 The project was created with the assistance of ChatGPT.
+Logs of conversations could be found in `gpt-logs` folder of the project.

 ## Feedback